moment/momentjs.com/source/docs/displaying/unix-timestamp.md

 moment(1318874398806).unix(); // 1318874398
 ```

-**Note:** This value is rounded to the nearest second, and does not include a milliseconds component.
+**Note:** This value is floored to the nearest second, and does not include a milliseconds component.